 - Pack the 10 Essentials – Even for shorter hikes, bring a small pack so you can stash the 10 Essentials, which is the definitive list of what to bring on any hike.
 Your local gear store will help you get started.

 - Consider hiking poles – If you’re new to hiking, or you’re considering a steeper trail, hiking poles are a great option.
 They help take stress off of your back by allowing your arms to carry extra weight.
 They can also help you keep your balance on steep or uneven terrain.
 Plus, it adds an entirely new muscle group to your outdoor workout.

 Safety should always be your first priority when you hit the trails.
 When heading out to areas you’ve never explored, it’s important to remember these hiking tips to keep you safe.

 - Plan your route – Research trails before you go to see if they’re in-season and within your ability.
-Check recent trip reports to make sure your favorite trail isn’t covered in snow, as some Northwest trails don’t clear until late July.
+Check recent trip reports to make sure your favorite trail isn’t covered in snow, as some mountain trails don’t clear until late July.
+Pack the essentials in a good backpack, if you are attempting long trails like the Appalachian Trail.
+Many thru hikers attempt to hike the entire 2,180 miles of the Appalachian Trail in one continuous journey.
+So, in case you are planning to hike long trails, research the place well ahead of time.
 Lastly, make sure you print all maps and have clear instructions for the trail.

 - Bring a friend – As you explore new territories, keep the buddy system in mind.
 You’ll have more fun on the trail.
 And there’s always safety in numbers.
 If you have to go solo, be sure to tell someone where you’re going and when you plan to be back.